Edugate/Documentation/rr3-admin/source/configfile.rst

 .. _configfilefederation:

-* Shibboleth - is array containing information wether shibboleth based federated access should be enabled, uri which resolves shibboleth assertion and logout uri which is called in iframe during RR3 logout process - it allows to destroy both RR3 and shibboleth session
+* Shibboleth - is array containing information wether shibboleth based federated access should be enabled, uri which resolves shibboleth assertion and logout uri which is called in iframe during JAGGER logout process - it allows to destroy both JAGGER and shibboleth session

  .. code:: php